The Future of Work and Learning Brief

 The federal budget includes $175 million for First Nations wildfire response and training and to help address the unique needs of remote and rural First Nation communities.
 In Alberta, each First Nation will have an emergency management coordinator who will support “planning and preparing” for wildfires according to Federal Indigenous Services Minister Patti Hajdu.

-Last year, the Prince Alberta Grand Council in Saskatchewan received $524,780 for the Prince Albert Grand Council Indigenous Wildfire Stewards pilot program which will continue this season.
+Last year, the Prince Albert Grand Council in Saskatchewan received $524,780 for the Prince Albert Grand Council Indigenous Wildfire Stewards pilot program which will continue this season.
 The program trains both wildland fire practitioners and Indigenous fire stewards.
 The practitioners receive “traditional ecological knowledge (TEK) training with Elder advisors” while the stewards are trained “through fire camps and fire guardian programs.”
 The B.C. government is “expanding First Nations bootcamps” which were piloted last year at the Cariboo Fire Centre and will now also be offered at the Coastal Fire Centre.

 Yukon First Nations Wildfire’s Beat the Heat boot camp gives young people ranging from 16 to 30ish in the northern territory a chance to join a crew.
 The program is not limited to First Nations individuals with newcomers from around the world also eligible to apply for one of the 40 positions.